Babarloi Dharna

-The Babarloi Sit-ins was a series of protests held at Babarloi bypass near Sukkur, Sindh began on 18 April 2025, primarily led by lawyers, nationalist organizations, and civil society groups opposing the Pakistan's federal government’s plan to construct six new canals on the Indus River under the corporate farming.
-The sit-in caused significant disruptions, blocking the National Highway and halting traffic between Sindh and Punjab.
-Protesters, including members of the Malir Bar Association, Awami Tehreek, Sindh United Party, and Jeay Sindh Qaumi Mahaz (JSQM), said that the canal project threatens Sindh’s water resources, fertile lands, and the Indus Delta’s ecosystem, potentially turning the region into a desert.
-They also claimed it violates the 1991 Water Accord.
+The Babarloi Sit-ins was a series of protests held at Babarloi bypass near Sukkur, Sindh began on 18 April 2025 which was primaritly led by lawyers, students, nationalist organizations, and civil society groups opposing the Pakistan's federal government’s plan to construct six new canals on the Indus River under the corporate farming.
+The protest caused significant discruptions, particularly causing traffic at the National Highway near Khaipur, blocking movement between Sindh and Punjab.